 PayPal, Apple Pay, Amazon Pay Options?

 This is a category to keep your eyes on closely.
-This could be the game-changing feature of mobile ecommerce over the next few years.
+This could be the game-changing trend in mobile ecommerce over the next few years.

 The entire mobile checkout experience including laborious form fills can be almost entirely skipped with an instant payment option like PayPal, Apple Pay, or Amazon Pay.